Betacam: Original Betacam format

-Betacam was initially introduced as a camera line along with a video cassette player.
+Betacam was initially introduced as a camera line along with a docking companion VTR and a standalone video cassette player.
 The first cameras were the BVP-3, which utilized three Saticon tubes, the BVP-30, which utilized three Plumbicon tubes, and the BVP-1, which used a single tri-stripe SMF (Saticon Mixed Field) Trinicon tube.
-These three cameras could be operated standalone, or with their docking companion VTR, the BVV-1 (quickly superseded by the BVV-1A), to form the BVW-1 (BVW-1A) integrated camcorder.
+These three cameras could be operated standalone or with their docking companion VTR, the BVV-1 (quickly superseded by the BVV-1A), to form the BVW-1 (BVW-1A) integrated camcorder.
 Those decks were record-only.
 The only transport controls on the deck were eject and rewind.
 The docked camera's VTR button started and paused the tape recorder.
-Later the Betacam SP docking decks had full transport controls (except a record button) but tapes could not be played back except in the camera's viewfinder in black-and-white only.
+Later, the Betacam SP docking decks had full transport controls (except a record button) but tapes could not be played back except in the camera's viewfinder in black-and-white only.
 Sony then came out with the playback adapter, the VA-500, a separate portable unit that connected via a multi-pin cable and had a composite video out jack for color playback.
-At first color playback required the studio source deck, the BVW-10, which could not record, only play back.
+At first, color playback required the studio source deck, the BVW-10, which could not record, only play back.
 It was primarily designed as a feeder deck for A/B roll edit systems, usually for editing to a one-inch Type C or three-quarter-inch U-matic cassette edit master tape.
 There was also the BVW-20 field playback deck, which was a portable unit with DC power and a handle, that was used to verify color playback of tapes in the field.
-Unlike the BVW-10, it did not have a built in time base corrector (TBC).
+Unlike the BVW-10, it did not have a built-in time base corrector (TBC).